88 (number): In mathematics

+88 and 945 are the smallest coprime abundant numbers, since all numbers until 945 are multiples of 2, 945 has 3, 5 and 7 as divisors, and 88 is the first abundant number that doesn't have 3, 5 or 7 as divisors.

 Cultural significance

 In Chinese culture

 Number 88 symbolizes fortune and good luck in Chinese culture, since the word 8 sounds similar to the word fā (發, which implies 發財, or wealth, in Mandarin or Cantonese).
 The number 8 is considered to be the luckiest number in Chinese culture, and prices in Chinese supermarkets often contain many 8s.
 The shape of the Chinese character for 8 (八) implies that a person will have a great, wide future as the character starts narrow and gets wider toward the bottom.
 The Chinese government has been auctioning auto license plates containing many 8s for tens of thousands of dollars.
 The 2008 Beijing Olympics opened at 8 p.m., 8 August 2008.

 In addition, 88 is also used to mean "bye bye (拜拜)" in Chinese-language chats, text messages, SMSs and IMs, because its pronunciation in Mandarin is similar to "bye bye".

 In amateur radio

 In amateur radio, 88 is used as shorthand for "love and kisses" when signing a message or ending an exchange.
 It is used in spoken word (radiotelephony), Morse code (radiotelegraphy), and in various digital modes.
 It is considered rather more intimate than "73", which means "best regards"; therefore 73 is more often used.
 The two may be used together.
 Sometimes either expression is pluralized by appending an -s.
 These number codes originate with the 92 Code adopted by Western Union in 1859.